python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 ### Record a signal

-- The first thing you will need when recording a signal is to know what frequency you want to record.
+- When recording a signal you need to know what frequency you want to record.

 - Open File>Record signal.